yassinebouelkheir/Xeon-SpeedoMeter/README.md

 ## Introduction:
 This is another simple filterscript for SA:MP server (GTA SA: Modification).
-This filterscript is a speedmeter with arrows (analog speedo) using edistance for counting the Kilometers per vehicle.
+This filterscript is a speedmeter with arrows (analog speedo).

 ## Requipements: